UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/overview.md

 * Inventory Delta-deploy is now timezone agnostic
 * Minor code improvements
 * PH60517 - Inventory Delta deploy discards the number of HLQ set in component configuration during artifact comparison
+* Fixed bug with Rollback when two or more source PDS mapped to same target during deployment
+* Rollback Program ported from Groovy to Java
+* Dataset Mapping that have DUMMY as target containers are not checked for R/W access

 #### Version 89